Linear superposition as a core theorem of quantum empiricism: State space

-The micro"=transition $\TRANS[2]{\sss\scr A}$ in sect.~\ref{S}---the click---is a solitary entity.
-This means that the number of the eigen $\state\alpha_s$"=primitives for an actual instrument may be either finite or discretely unbounded.
-We base upon the fact that continual formations is a product of mathematics rather than empiricism; see also \cite[p.~35]{ludwig5}.
+The micro"=transition $\TRANS[1]{\sss\scr A}$ in sect.~\ref{S} is a solitary entity.
+This means that the number of eigen $\state\alpha_s$"=primitives for an actual instrument may be either finite or discretely unbounded.
+We base this on the fact that continual formations is a product of mathematics rather than empiricism; see also \cite[p.~35]{ludwig5}.
 The $\boT$-set, as an example, is also non"=continual, but that premise may even be given up, because only a discrete portion of this set is present at arguments (transitions $\GOTO{\sss\scr A}$).
-Notice incidentally that continuum does not feature in the \zf"=axioms \cite{kurat} but is also created, just as ``an infinity is actually not given to us at all, but is \ldots\ extrapolated through an intellectual process.''
-(Hilbert--Bernays \cite[p.~55]{kleene}).
+Notice incidentally that continuum, along with the number, does not feature in the \zf"=axioms \cite{kurat} but is also created, just as ``an infinity is actually not given to us at all, but is \ldots\ extrapolated through an intellectual process.\@'' \cite[p.~55; Hilbert--Bernays]{kleene}; see also the book \cite{lakoff} for the conceptualization of infinity.
 One obtains a countability of the $\scr A$"=basis.
-Hence follows a completeness of $\bbH$ and countability of dimension \eqref{D}, as of numeric \lvs"=invariant:
+Hence it follows a completeness of $\bbH$ and countability of dimension \eqref{D}, as of the number \lvs"=invariant:

 Finally, let us mention the following.
-The concept of a basis is a term that in no way is present in the (abstract) axiomatics of \lvs.
-Empirically, in turn, the $\bbH$"=space is arising entirely and ab~initio in all kinds of linear combinations over $\ket{\alpha_j}$; \ie, through $\scr A$"=bases.
-The conforming such a property and the formal existence of a basis is given by a nontrivial math theorem invoking the axiom of choice \cite[sect.~\textbf{II}(7.1)]{burbaki}.
+The basis is a term that in no way is present in the abstract axiomatics \eqref{axiom1}--\eqref{axiom3}, and \lvs\ on its own account does not contain a motive for introducing that concept.
+But empirically, the $\bbH$"=space is arising entirely and ab~initio in all possible linear combinations over $\ket{\alpha_j}$, \ie, through $\scr A$"=bases.
+Because of this, in order for an abstract \lvs\ to become the quantum state"=space the \lvs\ should be considered as being accompanied by the concepts bases and changes thereof.
+Conforming to such a requirement and the formal existence of a basis is given by a nontrivial math theorem invoking the axiom of choice \cite[sect.~\textbf{II}(7.1)]{burbaki}.

-\subsection{The theorem}
+\subsection{\itbf{The theorem}}